makingglitches/GooglePhotoDownload/README.md

 Everything is stored in a nice neat Sqlite Database where item metadata and user account information is concerned.

 P.S.
 Worthless chomo whores.
 Do not delete this for fucks sake.
 Its freely available anyway you fucks !

+Also for sake of simply stating this, I think Node Js is the most horrific language I've ever chosen to work with.
+Ruby looks like it exceeds it however, so at least there is that.